NikhilMahadevan/analyze-tremor-bradykinesia-PD/README.md

 <p align="center">
   <img width="800" height="700" src="https://raw.githubusercontent.com/NikhilMahadevan/analyze-tremor-bradykinesia-PD/update-readme/images/continuous_digital_measures.png?token=ABFEV6QPSA3WWUOA2SS37SS5JXGLQ">
 </p>

-## Demo
-A demo utilizing each of the functions explained above can be seen in the iPython notebook `demo_run_analytics.ipynb` in the `demo` folder.
-Since there are restrictions on the data set used with our work, the example data used for the demo is not from a Parkinson's patient and should not be used to analyze symptom endpoints.
-The demo is purely used to show how to run each of the functions.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/NikhilMahadevan/analyze-tremor-bradykinesia-PD/blob/update-readme/LICENSE) file for details